Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Methodology

 \subsubsection{Decoupled Pose and Intrinsics}

-Standard self-supervised methods assume a fixed, known camera calibration.
-In endoscopic video, focal length varies with zooming.
-We therefore employ the decoupled Pose-Intrinsics network from \cite{Cui2024EndoDAC}, which utilizes rotational constraints to disentangle focal length estimation from translation, preventing the degeneracy common in joint estimation.
+Standard self-supervised SfM methods assume a fixed, pre-calibrated camera.
+However, clinical endoscopes frequently undergo zooming and focus adjustments intraoperatively, altering the focal length.
+We employ a decoupled Pose-Intrinsics network \cite{Cui2024EndoDAC}, which utilizes rotational constraints to disentangle focal length estimation from spatial translation, mitigating the scale-ambiguity degeneracy common in joint estimations.